mikkeschiren/pybrowserstack-screenshots/README.md

 ### Usage

-1. Edit client.py and enter your Browserstack username and API token
+1. Edit config.ini and enter your Browserstack username and API token
 2. Create a config file for the device/os/browser combinations you wish to screenshot.
 See example_config/ for examples.
 3. Start the browserstack job and download baseline screenshots:
 ```bash